inducer/pdf2data/reading-uiuc-financial-statements.md

     ```

 *   Show **transactions that matter** (only 'actual', non-XPACC, above 50$),
-    cross-referenced with payroll, for a given statement period, across all
+    **cross-referenced with payroll**, for a given statement period, across all
     accounts.

     ```sql